MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_scopes.md

 The following are the basic rules of scope:

+- Scopes may nest.
+An outer scope is referred to as a parent scope.
+Any nested scopes are child scopes of that parent.

-- An item you include in a scope is visible in the scope in which it was created and in any child scope, unless you explicitly make it private.
+- An item is visible in the scope in which it was created and in any child scopes, unless you explicitly make it private.
 You can place variables, aliases, functions, or PowerShell drives in one or more scopes.

 - An item that you created within a scope can be changed only in the scope in which it was created, unless you explicitly specify a different scope.